freeCodeCamp/freeCodeCamp/guide/english/html/elements/canvas-tag/index.md

 ## Canvas Tag

 <!-- The article goes here, in GitHub-flavored Markdown.
 Feel free to add YouTube videos, images, and CodePen/JSBin embeds  -->
-You can use a canvas to draw and animate graphics.
+You can use a canvas to draw and animate graphics and text.
 The drawings are done with JavaScript, so you will want to have an id in order to select the canvas.
 ```html
 <canvas id="canvas" width="200px" height="200px">
 </canvas>